johan-bolmsjo/speak/doc/speak-spec.md

 Maps
 ----

-Maps are used to encode the *Speak* messages themselves.
-Message field tags are keys and message field values are values.
+Maps are used to encode *Speak* messages and choices.
+Tags are keys and fields values.
 The length specifies the number of key + value pairs that follows.

 Raw (Bytes)
 -----------